-ULI was created to initiate a new type of interaction between ARMD and the university community, where U.S. universities take the lead, build their own teams, and set their own research path.
+ULI was created to initiate a new type of interaction between NASA Aeronautics Research Mission Directorate (ARMD) and the U.S. university community, where American universities take the lead, build their own teams, and set their own research paths.
 This initiative seeks new, innovative ideas that can support the NASA ARMD portfolio and the U.S. aviation community.

 ULI’s strategic goals are:

-- Transition research results to an appropriate range of stakeholders that leads to a continuation of the research.
+- Transition research results to an appropriate range of stakeholders that lead to a continuation of the research.
 Transition can occur in a number of ways, including the following: